mtaylor/undercloud-live/README.md

         sudo cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-ens3
         sudo cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-ens6

-1. [CONTROL],[LEAF] Make any needed changes to the kickstart file and then run:
+1. [CONTROL],[LEAF] Make any needed changes to the kickstart file and then run (This should be run as liveuser, not root):

         liveinst --kickstart /opt/stack/undercloud-live/kickstart/anaconda-ks.cfg

 1. [CONTROL],[LEAF] Once the install has finished, reboot the control and leaf vm's.
+Make sure when they reboot, they boot from disk, not iso.
+You can login with either stack/stack or root/root.

 1. [CONTROL] Edit /etc/sysconfig/undercloud-live-config and set all the defined environment variables in the file.
 Rememver to set